Ocelmot/Raytracer/README.md

 If the ray does not collide with any object, the color of the background is used instead.

 ### Overview
-To render images in the manner Raytracer.java has three main components.
+To render images in this manner, Raytracer.java has three main components.
 The Camera, the Scene, and the contents of the Scene - Lights, and the Collidable geometry to be rendered.
 The Camera determines the focal point, direction, and resolution of the image to be rendered.
 Therefore it needs this information when constructed.